JetBrains/teamcity-documentation/topics/configuring-vcs-triggers.md

 <td>

-excludes all `.html` files from triggering a build.
+Excludes all `.html` files from triggering a build.

 </td></tr>